 Since 1974, Paul Chappell has led what is now known as the Miller Jets – a track and field team composed of kids four to 14 years old.
 In the upcoming season, Chappell expects a turnout of around 130 youths, mostly from the Central Area.

-Chappell grew up playing different sports; he was a starter on his football team, played Little League baseball, and was a sprinter in track.
-I asked him why he chose track-and-field as a focus for his work with kids.
+Chappell grew up playing different sports.
+He was a starter on his football team, played Little League baseball, and was a sprinter in track.
+I asked why he chose track-and-field as a focus for his work with kids.

 Added to that, Miller Community Center Coordinator Lori Van Norman said that Chappell organizes scholarships, track shoes, and needed donations for kids who would otherwise be unable to compete.